davidedc/livecodelab/readme.md

 * Make the code nicer (always the case, isn't it?)

-* Any ideas how to support localised versions of the language?

-* Ways to share programs with others – but ideally being able to keep LiveCodeLab working without a server.
+* Ways to share programs with others.

 For a more fine-grained look at ideas and bugs, take a look at <a href="https://github.com/davidedc/livecodelab/issues">the tracker</a>.